Overview of the MI Health Link HCBS Waiver Program

 As part of the application process, applicants will need to gather documentation for submission.
 Examples include copies of Social Security and Medicare cards, bank statements up to 60-months prior to application, proof of income, and copies of life insurance policies, property deeds, and pre-need burial contracts.
 Unfortunately, a common reason applications are held up is required documentation is missing or not submitted in a timely manner.

 Since the MI Health Link HCBS Waiver is not an entitlement program, there may be a waitlist for program participation.
-This waiver is approved for a maximum of approximately 5,100 total beneficiaries per year, with each region allotted a specific number of participant slots.
+This Waiver is approved for a maximum of approximately 5,284 total beneficiaries per year, with each region allotted a specific number of participant slots.
 This means waitlists are region specific.
-At the time of this writing, there are no waitlists.
-However, based on need, the available slots in each region are adjusted accordingly.
+Currently, there are no waitlists.
+Based on need, the available slots in each region are adjusted accordingly.
 In the case of a waitlist, priority is given to select groups of persons, such as those residing in a nursing home who wish to return to community living and those who will require nursing home admission in the very near future.
 If an applicant does not fall into a priority group, one’s placement on the waitlist is based on the date of application.

 To enroll in MI Health Link HCBS, one must be eligible and enrolled in both Medicaid and Medicare.
 To apply for Michigan Medicaid, persons should contact their local Michigan Department of Health & Human Services office.
 Persons can apply online for Medicare here.